Columbia Pacific University

-Columbia Pacific University (CPU) was a distance learning school in California.
+Columbia Pacific University (CPU) was a defunct unaccredited distance-learning institution in Novato, California, United States.
 It was founded in 1978 and closed by California court order in 2000.

 History

 Initial licensing in California

 In 1983, after four years of operating under a basic authorization licensing, CPU's programs in administration and management received institutional approval from the California Department of Education Private Postsecondary Education Division.
 On June 2, 1986, the California Department of Education granted all of CPU's programs full institutional approval for a three-year period, ruling that CPU's curricula met California Education Code Section 94310(b)'s statutory requirement of being "consistent in quality with curricula offered by appropriate established accredited institutions which are recognized by the United States Department of Education."